-Following consideration of the policies contained within the Local Development Plans 1 and 2 and National Planning Policy in the form of Planning Policy Wales (Edition 10, December 2018) and having regard to all material considerations it is considered that the development offers an opportunity to demolish the existing dwelling and provide a replacement with a sustainable design that provides modern living accommodation.
-The development will be in keeping with the aims of the LDP in that the development and will conserve and enhance the existing character of the site and the special qualities of this area of the National Park.
-As such, and subject to a schedule of suitable conditions to control the development, the development is considered to be acceptable and complies with the requirements of Local Development Plans 1 and 2.
+Following consideration of the policies contained within LDP2 and National Planning Policy in the form of Planning Policy Wales (Edition 10, December 2018) and having regard to all material considerations it is considered that the development offers an opportunity to demolish the existing dwelling and provide a replacement with a sustainable design that provides modern living accommodation.
+The development will be in keeping with the aims of the LDP2 in that the development and will conserve and enhance the existing character of the site and the special qualities of this area of the National Park.
+As such, and subject to a schedule of suitable conditions to control the development, the development is considered to be acceptable and complies with the requirements of LDP 2.